tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 I performed an item-response analysis using a mixed-effects logistic regression model.
-Appendix XXX reports the code used to specify the model.
-The model included varying intercepts for child, child x item type, item, and item x word-group.
+[Appendix \@ref(aim2-gca-models)](#aim2-gca-models) reports the code used to specify the model.
+The model included varying intercepts for child, child × item type, item, and word-group.
 The first two effects capture information about a child's general ability and their ability on each type of item.
 The second two effects capture information about an item's difficulty and difficulty of object-pairs.
 I also asked whether growth